EmaroLab/catkin_workspace_SOFAR_semantic_slam/src/Module1/src/readme.md

  # Navigation with MiRo Robot

  ## Module 1
- The main goal of module 1 is to guide MiRo with two different modalities: autonomous and manual.
+ The main goal of module 1 is guiding MiRo with two different modalities: autonomous and manual.
- The autonomous one consists in reaching a goal position chosen by the user from module 5 (GUI).
-The robot must be able to override the velocity commands when an obstacle is detected in order to avoid collision with it.
+ The autonomous one consists in reaching a goal position chosen by the user from the GUI (Module 5).
+The robot must be able to override the velocity command when an obstacle is detected in order to avoid collision with it.
- The manual modality consists in moving Miro trough the environment with a PS4 joystick.
+ The manual modality consists in moving MiRo trough the environment with a PS4 joystick.
  This Project has been developed for the Software Architecture course of the master degree program in Robotics Engineering at University of Genoa.

- ### MiRo Robot
+ ### MiRo Robot of Consequential Robotics
  MiRo is a fully programmable autonomous robot for researchers, educators, developers and healthcare professionals.
 With six senses, eight   degrees of freedom, an innovative brain-inspired operating system and a simulation software package, MiRo is a flexible platform suited for developing companion robots.